seanl01/autodiff-ts/README.md

 <img src="static/diagram.png" alt="diagram of reverse mode AD" width="80%" style="max-width:800px;">

 1. Reverse mode AD is the default choice (over forward mode AD) for many problems, as it reduces the repeated computation needed when an expression has multiple inputs but only one output.
-   - Such expressions are common in many objective functions: e.g. a loss function for a neural network
+   - Such expressions are common in many objective functions: e.g. a loss function for a neural network.
    - Rather than computing the gradient for each input variable independently, we compute the gradient of the output with respect to each input variable in a single pass.

 1. We traverse the body expression of the user-provided function to build a computational graph which is an abstract representation of the function.
 The graph is made of
    - `Variable` nodes, which represent the input variables of the functions, as well as any intermediate inputs to any `CompNode`s
-     - These are "singleton" variables. a $x$ term appearing to in different parts of the given function will be reperesented by the same `Variable` object.
+     - These are "singleton" variables.
+An $x$ term appearing in different parts of the given function will be represented by the same `Variable` object.
 This will be significant during the gradient accumulation happening in the backward pass later.
-   - `CompNode` nodes, which represent the computation nodes that perform arithmetic operations or mathematical functions on the input variables
+   - `CompNode` nodes, which represent the computation nodes that perform arithmetic operations or mathematical functions on the input variables.
      - These take in a list of `Variable`, gradient (elementary) pairs, which represent the inputs to the computation node.
      - They output a variable node, which represents the output of the computation node and a possible input to another computation node.
      - We bind two functions to each `CompNode`: